 It all came about in surprisingly straightforward fashion.
-Around the turn of the year I was contacted by The History Press.
-This Stroud-based publishing house and its local history branch were producing a series of photobooks about districts of British cities.
-They asked if I would be interested in covering the Canton and Pontcanna areas of Cardiff.
+Around the turn of the year (2017/18) I was contacted by someone from Stroud-based publishing house The History Press.
+Its local history branch was producing a series of photobooks about districts of British cities and they asked if I would be interested in covering the Canton and Pontcanna areas of Cardiff.

 My time window for submitting the material was just a few months between January and April.
 Although I had a number of appropriate images from recent years, and several immediately sprang to mind, it would still need a considerable amount of time and effort pacing the streets and arranging access to photograph various people and settings.

 Nonetheless, it seemed an interesting and enjoyable creative project, so I agreed.

 As you might imagine, many more images were captured than could be included within the book.
 An earlier blog post tells more about the creative process, the common struggles and image selection headaches.
 I wasn’t entirely happy with the publisher’s final image selection.
 A good number of images I think are quite ordinary, but it was what they wanted and it got done, so there’s value in that.

 Canton and Pontcanna are central urban suburbs of Cardiff, the capital city of Wales.
 Both districts played a part in my personal history, having lived in Cardiff for most of my adult life.

 Back in 1999 I first moved to Cardiff to study English Literature.
 Since then I have lived in over a dozen properties across several districts of the city, three of which were within the sprawl of Canton and Pontcanna.